YvanDesPatates/IA_what_s_in_pic/README.md

 in the terminal that launched the frontend app, press W. It will open a web window with the app running.

-### launch the app on an android/IOS device
+### 📱 launch the app on an android/IOS device

+---

 the localhost network will not work on your smartphone, so you need to connect to another network.
 I use ngrok for that.
 [See the doc ton install it](https://dashboard.ngrok.com/get-started/setup/linux)

-once it is install and token is configured, you can easily bind the port you use in the back to a public url.
+once it is installed and token is configured, you can easily bind the port you use in the back to a public url.
 For the .env.exemple it would be :
 ```shell
 ngrok http 34750
 ```